ecssiah/write-with-you/README.md

 *A collaborative writing application.*

+Users write stories together by inserting small phrases into each other's stories.
+The phrases are color-coded to display each user's contributions.

 The app is available on a public server thanks to the service offered by Heroku:

 [Write With You Demo](https://write-with-you.herokuapp.com)